jstrnbrg/The-history-of-Money-Bitcoin/README.md

 - How did he release his invention?
 - Did he premine?
 #### Early usage of bitcoin
+- Is it only used for illegal things?
+- Do only crooks use bitcoin?
 - Is Bitcoin anonymous?
 #### famous exchange hacks
 - Third parties are a secuity hole.